 Problem 5: GPS Data Loggers Have Limited Reporting Options

 One of the reasons why many businesses call upon the use of a GPS tracker is for mileage documentation or some other form of daily driving reporting.
-However, since passive GPS trackers are not designed to read information from the on board diagnostic port of a automobile they cannot determine whether a driver is aggressively speeding, braking or leaving their vehicle in a idling mode.
+However, since passive GPS trackers are not designed to read information from the onboard diagnostic port of an automobile they cannot determine whether a driver is aggressively speeding, braking, or leaving their vehicle in an idling mode.
 Since GPS data loggers cannot detect this information they also cannot offer reports on this data.
 Therefore, the trackers cannot provide overly detailed information related to complete vehicle activity and diagnostics.

 - Reviewing The Shortcomings Of Passive GPS

 - Problem 1: GPS Data Loggers Provide Offer No Automotive & Asset Security

 - Problem 2: GPS Data Loggers Provide No Panic Button Option Feature